DevExpress/devextreme-documentation/concepts/05 Widgets/Gallery/25 Transform and Combine Images.md

 By default, the **Gallery** UI component displays one image at a time.
-To fit more images into a single **Gallery** view, specify the [initialItemWidth](/api-reference/10%20UI%20Widgets/dxGallery/1%20Configuration/initialItemWidth.md '/Documentation/ApiReference/UI_Widgets/dxGallery/Configuration/#initialItemWidth') option.
+To fit more images into a single **Gallery** view, specify the [initialItemWidth](/api-reference/10%20UI%20Widgets/dxGallery/1%20Configuration/initialItemWidth.md '/Documentation/ApiReference/UI_Widgets/dxGallery/Configuration/#initialItemWidth') property.
 In this case, the UI component shows as many images scaled down to the **initialItemWidth** as it can display without cropping them.

 ---
 ##### jQuery